Average SAT Scores by State 2024

 • Most Variation Between SAT Sections

-Wisconsin takes the cake for highest average SAT score with 1287.
-This is 259 points higher than the national average!
+Kansas takes the cake for highest average SAT score with 1256.
+This is 232 points higher than the national average!

-Because more students in North Dakota take the ACT than they do the SAT, North Dakota's high average SAT score likely means that only the most prepared, ambitious high schoolers take the SAT.
+But wait—Kansas also has lower test participation than most of the US at 2%.
+Because more students in Kansas take the ACT than they do the SAT, Kansas' high average SAT score likely means that only the most prepared, ambitious high schoolers take the SAT.
 These students tend to score higher, effectively raising the state's average.

 But what if we look instead at states with a significant participation rate—that is, a state in which more than 20% of students take the SAT?
 The winner for that SAT award is ...